pytmosph3r.rays

 - The grid has

-radial points located at the middle of the layers (seez
+n_radialradial points located at the middle of the layers (seez),

 - property n_radial